-(April 22) As you'll recall from class, your homework over Golden Week is to choose one of the three options below (Shirky, Clay, or Riley) and write a short essay about it.
+(April 27) As you'll recall from class, your homework over Golden Week is to choose one of the three options below (Shirky, Clay, or Riley) and write a short essay about it.
 In the essay I expect three parts: your reason for choosing that option, the author's main points, and your opinion or thoughts about the author's work.
 Of course, your essay needs to follow my computer paper guidelines.
-Please make sure your essay includes a title page as shown in this example about gas streetlights.

 Option #3: A small challenge for you, good people: how about giving up your cell phone and all of your other electronic devices for 90 days?
 One young man that did is Jake Reilly, featured in this interview and in the video below.